bootstrap-vue/bootstrap-vue/src/components/table/README.md

 ascending sort first.
 To reverse the behavior and sort in descending direction first, set it to `'desc'`.

 If you don't want the sorting direction to change at all when clicking another sortable column header, set `sort-direction` to `'last'`.

+For individual column sort directions, specify the property `sortDirection` in `fields`.
 See the [Complete Example](#complete-example) below for an example of using this feature.

 ## Filtering